RadicalZephyr/bitburner-todos/TASKS.md

    * Limit the number of concurrent batches by `availableBatchCount`.
    * Compute profit per second using this effective batch count.
 4. Update the TaskSelector and harvest script to use the new function and pass the `FreeRam` object returned by the memory client.

+## Limit Spawning Harvest Tasks by Expected Gain

+Read `src/batch/task_selector.ts`.
+Currently, the `TaskSelector` will continue launching new harvest tasks of increasingly small batch sizes against less valuable targets until there is effectively no memory left over.
+However, these smaller batches against less valuable targets earn substantially less money.
+This is fine as long as RAM is plentiful, but as free RAM goes down the actual gains from these batches become extremely marginal.
+For instance, higher value targets might be earning billions of dollars per second while the lowest value targets added last are earning only thousands of dollars per second, representing less than 0.001% of total income.
+At the same time, these extremely marginal gains are using up RAM that could be used to sow or till more valuable targets.

+Take a breath and write a task to limit harvest tasks spawned when the increase in income becomes extremely marginal.